andraugust/andraugust.github.io/statmech.md

 $$

-### Exchanging More Than Energy
+## Exchanging More Than Energy

 So far, nearly the entire discussion has focused on systems exchanging energy.
-What happens when they exchange other things like volume and particles?
+What happens when they exchange other things, like volume and particles?

 Like energy, other quantities equilibrate at the multiplicity maximum.
 For a general set of variables, the joint multiplicity is